scientist-softserv/iiif_print/README.md

 * Run `bundle install`
 * Run `rails generate iiif_print:install`
 * Set config options as indicated below...

+TO ENABLE OCR Search (from the UV and catalog search)
 * In the CatalogController, find the add_search_fields config block for 'all_fields'.
 Add advanced_parse: false, as seen in the following example:
 ```
     config.add_search_field('all_fields', label: 'All Fields', include_in_advanced_search: false, advanced_parse: false) do |field|